r00t117/Fix-Bloodhound-ce/README.md

 # Fix-Bloodhound-ce

-BloodHound CE can fail to reset the admin password after reinstalling, even if you uninstall it through the CLI.
-The issue is caused by leftover Docker volumes, networks, and local config files that are not removed, which keeps old data alive and breaks the login process.

-This script performs a full cleanup of all BloodHound containers, volumes, networks, and local config directories so the next bloodhound-cli install starts completely fresh.
+I originally thought BloodHound CE was failing to reset the admin password after reinstalling, but the issue ended up being browser-related.
+Firefox was holding onto old cached data, which caused the login and password-reset process to break.
+Using another browser (or clearing the Firefox cache) immediately fixed it.

+Since I spent time troubleshooting before realizing this, I created a script that fully removes all BloodHound CE containers, volumes, networks, and local config files.
+It isn’t required for the browser issue, but it’s useful if BloodHound ever gets stuck with leftover Docker data.

+Run it with:

+'sudo ./nuke-bloodhound.sh'